noofny/pet-rego-challenge/README.md

 Whilst all of these tend to work in the pragmatic fast-paced and resource-poor world we all work in, I often see the code become a mess of multi-layered versions of services, namespaces, folder structures and it ends being costly and difficult to maintain.

-Moreso than that - it directly breaks contraints [clearly defined](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) in the REST architecture and [covered off in numerous articles](https://www.infoq.com/articles/roy-fielding-on-versioning/) by the original creator, to not put API version numbers in the URLs, but instead to allow hypermedia to describe when versions of data/docs/formats are available.
-So whilst the above approaches are pramatic to solve a problem, an API which applies them is no longer RESTful.
+More importantly - it directly breaks constraints [clearly defined](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) in the REST architecture and [covered off in numerous articles](https://www.infoq.com/articles/roy-fielding-on-versioning/) by the original creator, to not put API version numbers in the URLs, but instead to allow hypermedia to describe when versions of data/docs/formats are available.
+So whilst the above approaches are pragmatic to solve a problem, an API which applies them is no longer RESTful.

 ### Hypermedia

-The concept of hypermedia was born over 80 years ago, it's suprising that with the popularity of REST that still the vast majority of RESTful APIs do not adhere to the basic contraints/principals, such as hypermedia (HATEOAS).
+The concept of hypermedia was born over 80 years ago, it's surprising that with the popularity of REST that still the vast majority of RESTful APIs do not adhere to the basic constraints/principals, such as hypermedia (HATEOAS).

 An API must be using hypermedia to transfer state and describe itself to a client in order to be considered RESTful, yet it seems this fundamental fact is lost in translation.
 Most people I ask about what makes an API RESTful still reply by talking about URL structure and HTTP verbs.